webpack-contrib/imports-loader/README.md

 > [!WARNING]
 >
-> Do not use this option if source code contains ES module import(s)
+> Do not use this option if source code contains ES module import(s).
+It is intended for legacy or non-ESM compatible code.

 #### `boolean`

+Wraps the code in an IIFE (Immediately Invoked Function Expression) with default context.

 **webpack.config.js**